tylabs/dovehawk/README.md

 CanCyber.org for their support in releasing a generic MISP version of their Bro Module as open source.

 Developers: Michael Kortekaas (original module), Tyler McLellan @tylabs (MISP combined import and sightings)

+The entire MISP team and Alexandre Dulaunoy for adding the bro datatype to MISP.

 # License